What We Do

 Outdoor Garden Classroom Program

-Green Our Planet launched its Outdoor Garden Classroom Program in Las Vegas, Nevada in January, 2013.
-The goal of the Outdoor Garden Classroom Program is to help public and private schools raise funding for and build outdoor vegetable gardens where students can be taught a variety of subjects, including STEAM, health, and nutrition.
-Green Our Planet’s “turn-key” Outdoor Garden Classroom Program is now the largest and one of the most comprehensive school garden programs offered in the United States.
-You can learn more details about it on our School Gardens page.
+Green Our Planet launched its Outdoor Garden Classroom STEM Program in Las Vegas, Nevada in January 2013.
+The Outdoor Garden STEM Program helps public and private schools raise funding for outdoor school gardens and implements comprehensive programming so that students can learn a variety of subjects including STEM, nutrition, and conservation.
+Green Our Planet’s “turn-key” Outdoor Garden STEM Program is now the largest and one of the most comprehensive school garden programs offered in the United States.
+It is also the only school garden program in the United States accredited by STEMWORKS, a national organization that rigorously evaluates STEM programs using strict criteria and then recommends them nationally.
+You can learn more details about our program on our School Gardens page.

 Creating Green Schools and Communities